hashicorp/raft-wal/alice/README.md

     It also creates and mounts `./traces_dir` to which strace output (checker input) and any failed test cases are copied for debugging.

-    It takes about an hour to run all `append` tests currently on my i9 (8 core) MacBook.
-But much less for the other ones.
+    It takes about 50-60 minutes to run all `append` tests currently on my i9 (8 core) MacBook.
+It's much less for the truncate ones with shorter traces.

 ## Run Workload and Checker locally